 In February, Strive Health offered our insights on KCC and what it means for the future of kidney care, including:

-In 2021, CMS will launch the mandatory ESRD Treatment Choices (ETC) model.
+In 2021, CMS launched the mandatory ESRD Treatment Choices (ETC) model.
 ETC is complementary to KCC, meaning participants can be involved in both at the same time.

 Commercial payors will likely adopt value-based kidney care.

 KCC has caught the attention of commercial payors, who now have a framework for impacting the high cost of kidney care.
 Commercial payors have large CKD patient populations, so the shift in incentives upstream could be adopted in their markets.
 Additionally, there are specific actions that exacerbate cost.
 For example, “crash” dialysis starts — by some estimates — increase costs per patient by more than $50,000 a year.
 Creating quality incentive bonuses that correlate with these kinds of high-cost encounters incentivizes physicians to focus their attention there and help payors save overall.

 KCC was the start of shifting incentives towards CKD management, and this will likely continue.
 Actions taken during CKD progression, including early intervention, diet, medication reconciliation, modality education, transplant evaluation, and access planning, all have significant cost and quality implications.
 Shifting focus — and incentives — toward CKD will be critical in evolving kidney care.